EJunger/EJunger/README.md

 - Console cowgirl 🤠
 - Literal crab person 🦀

-Basically I'm a unemployed software engineer looking to code things for money.
+Basically I'm a software dev looking to code things for money.

 You can find me endlessly reconfiguring my Neovim setup or building things in Rust.